Updated: May 21

 Summer bearing varieties (grow floricane and primocanes) - see the "Pruning" section below) include:

 Boyne - Probably the most common variety and known for being very hardy.
+A great raspberry variety to grow in zone 3 Alberta.

 Festival - short, hardy canes.